 Since our lives are dominated by economic considerations, the study of economics provides an intellectual foundation for an extraordinarily broad spectrum of careers.
 Good decision-making skills are required everywhere including banking/finance, law, economic development, international business, intellectual property, public policy, health, sports management/marketing, environmental regulation, transportation and logistics, and more.
 Studying economics helps develop effective decision-making skills which are so essential to the success of companies and other organizations.

-The importance of economics is reflected in the starting salaries of economics graduates, which for many years have been among the highest of any bachelor degree.
-Moreover, economics graduates often advance to significant positions of responsibility and authority in their professional careers and many experience great success as self-employed entrepreneurs.
+The importance of economics is reflected in the starting salaries of economics graduates, which for many years have been among the highest of any bachelor's degree.
+Moreover, economics graduates often advance to significant positions of responsibility and authority in their professional careers, and many experience great success as self-employed entrepreneurs.